blisst/ember-data-elasticsearch-kit-test/README.md

 Ember-CLI test app for ember-data-elasticsearch-kit.

-model/elasticsearch.js tries to make the query "http://localhost:9200/_search?user=kimchy", and returns a 400 bad request.
+model/elasticsearch.js tries to make the query to a local installation of ElasticSearch "http://localhost:9200/_search?user=kimchy", and returns a 400 bad request.

 The responseText is: